jpdakouri/jetbot/README.md

 ![image](https://user-images.githubusercontent.com/36319317/225100610-0b86e68c-250c-42be-a8a7-e145fc49b835.png)

+## Video Teleoperation

+-

 ## Next steps

-1. Further training for visual recognition and object avoidance
+1. Further training for facial recognition and object avoidance
-2. Explore Amazon AWS Amplify to build an app and see how I could integrate it
+2. Explore Amazon AWS Amplify to build an app and see how I could integrate it (maybe?)

 ## Official ressources